There are at least 2 Aughtons in Lancashire. This is the one near Ormskirk and there is another near Halton, Lancaster.

 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

+You can see the administrative areas in which Aughton has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD392055 (Lat/Lon: 53.549351, -2.909103), Aughton which are provided by:
+You can see maps centred on OS grid reference SD399062 (Lat/Lon: 53.549351, -2.909103), Aughton which are provided by:

 - Bing (was Multimap)